Digital Evidence Sharing Capability: DESC

 DESC is a technology system that handles lots of different file types including CCTV footage from security systems, mobile phone video and audio recordings, mobile device photographs including screen shots and screen recordings.

-Where a crime has been detected and reported to the police, the reporting officer will send a link from DESC to a chosen email address or mobile phone number.
+Where a crime has occurred and is reported to the police, the enquiry officer will send a link from DESC to a chosen email address or mobile phone number of the person who is in possession of the digital evidence.
 Once received, the evidential data can be easily uploaded and certified through the DESC portal.

 Universal benefits of using DESC: